-The next step up from that is a wood shaper, which is a heavy duty machine intended for industrial workshops.
-These use bits with three cutting heads instead of the two found on router bits, and are significantly more expensive.
+The next step up from that is a wood shaper, which is a heavy-duty machine intended for industrial workshops.
+These use bits with three cutting heads instead of the two found on standard router bits, and are significantly more expensive.

 One other solution is incorporating a router table on a table saw.
 You will most likely need to build this yourself, although there are a few products on the market that fill the niche, which we’ll get to later.

 If you build your own, you have complete control over how tall, short, big, or small your table will be.
 However, if you want the best results you should consider buying a pre-finished router table top.
 I’ve recommended a few further down in the article.